devragj/RecordLib/Readme.md

 **Handing uncertainty**
 Its important that an Analysis be able to say that how a rule applies to a case or charge is uncertain.
 For example, if the grade is missing from a charge, the answer to expungement questions isn't True or False, its "we don't know because ..."

+## Additional Notes

+Statutes contain a lot of section symbols: §.
+To make this symbol using vim or vim inspired keybindings, use CTL-K SE.
+That's Control K, then the uppercase letters S and E.